 Trained as a modern European cultural and intellectual historian, she studied at the University of Pennsylvania and Yale University and taught for many years at Dickinson College.
 She has held visiting fellowships at Ohio State and the University of East Anglia in Norwich, England.
 She now directs a nonprofit foundation dedicated to redressing racial and economic inequity in public elementary and secondary schools.

 Media experience includes interviews on National Public Radio’s “To The Best of Our Knowledge” and Australian National Radio’s “All in the Mind,” a panel discussion on KQED’s public affairs call-in program, “Forum,” and a conversation with Mike Reagan on his syndicated talk radio show.
 On the lighter side, Lieberman writes fiction and blogs about old movies.
-She is a columnist at Three Quarks Daily.
+Her debut mystery, All the Wrong Places, is forthcoming from Five Star in 2015.

 © 2014 Lisa Lieberman